idaholab/moose/framework/doc/content/source/constraints/PenaltyPeriodicSegmentalConstraint.md

 The other terms in the weak form are handled using the [PenaltyEqualValueConstraint](/PenaltyEqualValueConstraint.md) as described below.

+In comparison to Dirichlet or Neumann conditions, periodic boundary conditions have been found to typically be the most accurate (fastest converging) approach for applying macro-to-micro scale transition constraints.
 Several methods for imposing periodic boundary conditions exist, each with pros and cons.
 For example, the periodic constraint will only be satisfied approximately by this method.
 Alternatively, the periodic condition can be imposed by the Lagrange multiplier method using [PeriodicSegmentalConstraint.md] or one of the other periodic approaches in `MOOSE`.